Jimmy Iovine: Personal life

 New York rock radio DJ Carol Miller and Iovine had a two-year relationship in the late 1970s.
 Miller says "Jimmy had a wonderful, close-knit Italian Catholic family from Brooklyn and Staten Island who could not have been nicer to me.
 It was I, the Jewish girl from Queens, who always felt silently out of place."
-She says her father wasn't very nice to Iovine and was against the relationship due to the differences in their religions.
+She says her father was not very nice to Iovine and was against the relationship due to the differences in their religions.
 According to Miller, the relationship ended in 1980, when Iovine began spending most of his time in California working with singer Stevie Nicks.

 While producing her album Bella Donna, Iovine entered into a relationship with Nicks.
-The two split in 1982.
-Nicks wrote the song "Straight Back", included in the Fleetwood Mac album Mirage, about him.
+The two eventually broke up in 1982.
+Nicks wrote the song, "Straight Back", included in the Fleetwood Mac album, Mirage, about him.
 According to Nicks, Iovine was an inspiration for one of her signature songs, "Edge of Seventeen".
+The song also became the backbone for the guitar sample used on Destiny's Child's hit single, "Bootylicious" (2001).
 Nicks has said that Iovine's despondence from the death of his good friend John Lennon overwhelmed her, and eventually led to the end of their relationship.
-However, the strong emotion of the time led to the creation of "Edge of Seventeen."
+However, the strong emotion of the time led to the creation of "Edge of Seventeen".

-Iovine was married for 24 years to writer, lawyer, and model Vicki Iovine before divorcing; the couple have four children.
+Iovine was married to writer, lawyer, and model Vicki Iovine since 1985 before divorcing in 2006.
+It was finalized in 2009; the couple have four children.

-In 2014 he started dating Liberty Ross.
-They got married in front of their Malibu beach house on Valentine's Day 2016, with friends and family in attendance.
-Sean Combs remarked that the wedding was "the blackest wedding with a Rabbi [he had] ever seen!"
+In 2014, he started dating Liberty Ross, the sister of music composers Atticus and Leopold Ross.
+They were married in front of their Malibu beach house on Valentine's Day, February 14, 2016, with friends and family in attendance.

+On November 22, 2023, Iovine was accused of sexual harassment by an unnamed woman.
+On February 15, 2024, the accuser dropped the sexual abuse case with prejudice.
+Documents obtained by Billboard also revealed that while a summons notice was filed in November 2023, no official lawsuit had been filed against Iovine after the claim was made.